Christmas in New York City Itinerary: A Magical 4 Day NYC Christmas Plan

 They have a number of different pick up and drop off locations throughout Manhattan and Brooklyn.
 We were picked up at Penn Station.
 It was a great experience.
 The van had plenty of room, was comfortable, and our driver was very personable.

 At the time we were in the city, they didn’t offer the service to JFK but they do now.
 The price was very reasonable at just under $40 for the two of us not including tip.
-This is considerably cheaper than taking a regular Uber/Lyft.
+This is considerably cheaper than taking a regular Uber/Lyft which can cost you $50 to $80 not including tip.

 Christmas in New York City is not only magical but there are so many different things that you can see and do.
 We covered a lot of ground in the four days we were in the city but there is so much more.
-Below are some other things that you can enjoy while in the city.
+Below are some other things that you can do in New York City at Christmas.

 1. Dyker Heights Christmas Lights– Many homes in this Brooklyn neighborhood decorate their homes for Christmas.